 And Rousse, who’s organization was part of a coalition of regional stakeholders that had worked to advance the new law, goes on to “thank Representative Fitzgibbon for his leadership and the Washington cities and wastewater community for their constructive engagement on legislation that will go a long way to ensuring that consumers understand which wipes are 'Do Not Flush' and require disposal in the trash can.”

-Deanna Utroske is a leading voice in the cosmetics and personal care industry as well as in the indie beauty movement.
+When new legislation or regulations impact the cosmetics and personal care industry, Deanna Utroske reports it.
 As Editor of CosmeticsDesign.com, she writes daily news about the business of beauty in the Americas region and regularly produces video interviews with cosmetics, fragrance, personal care, and packaging experts as well as with indie brand founders.
-Find out what else Deanna is seeing in beauty packaging just now in this recent #duviews video.